ujjwalguptavirtuoso/distributed-cache-system/README.md

 # distributed-cache-system
-Low level design on distributed cache system
+Low level design on distributed cache system with different eviction policies.

 Code focuses on modularity, proper implementation of SOLID design principles and error handling.